Is it safe to use Grape Root for dogs?

 Be sure to also read “How to Use” the herb and DO NOT ignore the precautions for this herb which also follows the list:

 - Respiratory System: This herb is helpful for viral infections and upper respiratory and sinus infections.
-Tincture application is recommended for these conditions.
+A tincture application is recommended for these conditions.

-- Infected tooth and/or bacterial infection in the gums: Simply rub a little of Oregon Grape powder on your dog’s swollen gums and infected tooth.
+- Infected tooth and/or bacterial infection in the gums: Simply rub a little powder of Oregon Grape root for dogs on swollen gums and infected tooth.
 Follow up with your dog’s holistic vet if your dog’s teeth are in bad shape.
 Putting an older dog under anesthesia isn’t always recommended.
 You can find additional information on our article here: Natural Dental Care for Dogs

 - Wounds: Oregon Grape is excellent for treating your dog’s wounds and for keeping the wound free of swelling and infection.
 Once the wound has been cleaned, use a clean cotton ball to dab some diluted tincture (oil infusion) onto the area.